-We may obtain certain personal and non-personal information by automated means when you visit our sites.
+We may obtain certain personal and non-personal information by automated means when you visit our site.
 The type of information we collect by automated means may vary, but generally includes technical information about your device, such as IP address or other device identifiers.
-The information we collect also may include usage information and statistics about your interaction with our websites.
-That information may include the URLs of our web pages that you visited, URLs of referring and exiting pages, page views, time spent on a page, number of clicks, platform type, and other information about how you used our websites.
+The information we collect also may include usage information and statistics about your interaction with our website.
+That information may include the URLs of our web pages that you visited, URLs of referring and exiting pages, page views, time spent on a page, number of clicks, platform type, and other information about how you used our website.

 We use the information we collect by automated means to understand our users and to determine their preferences.
 As a result, we can develop and deliver new or modified offerings that are improved with our users’ preferences in mind.
 As described below, we also may use such information to provide a more personalized user experience.

 Here are some of the types of automated data collection that may occur when you use our sites:

 Web Browsers - When you visit our website, your browser automatically sends us your Internet protocol (“IP”) address so that the web pages you request can be sent to your computer or device.
 We use your IP address to determine additional information, such as whether the computer or device has ever been used to visit our site before, which site features were used most often, and how much time was spent on a page.